Puig subgroup: Definition

 The Puig subgroup L(G) is the intersection of the subgroups Ln for n odd, and the subgroup L*(G) is the union of the subgroups Ln for n even.

 Properties

-Puig proved that if G is a (solvable) group of odd order, p is a prime, and S is a Sylow p-subgroup of G, and the p′-core of G is trivial, then the center Z(L(S)) of the Puig subgroup of S is a normal subgroup of G.
+Puig proved that if G is a (solvable) group of odd order, p is a prime, and S is a Sylow p-subgroup of G, and the -core of G is trivial, then the center Z(L(S)) of the Puig subgroup of S is a normal subgroup of G.